darkogav/Minecraft-Forge-Tutorial/README.md

-# Tutorials
+# Minecraft Forge Tutorials

 ## How To Install Setup Minecraft Forge on Linux

-This tutorial is based on a `Debian wheezy` installation, but it should work with any other Linux system.
+This tutorial was based on running Minecraft Forge in a `Debian wheezy` installation, but it should work with any other Linux system.
 I did this for my son and his friends.
+I haven't tested it in years.
 Posting for posterity.

 - Download the latest version of Oracle Java JRE.
 Download the tar.gz file version.
 - Download and install java-package